-Plectranthus neochilus 'Mike's Fuzzy Wuzzy'
+Coleus neochilus 'Mike's Fuzzy Wuzzy'

-USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Plectranthus are easily cultivated and require little extra attention or special treatment.
-They enjoy well-composted soil and as rule thrive in semi shade or cool positions on south facing aspects.
-They are ideally suited to growth under the shade of trees.
-They are generally shallow rooted and enjoy adequate water but they do store water in their stems and are resistant to prolonged periods of drought.
+Plectranthus species are easily cultivated and require little extra attention or special treatment.
+They enjoy well-composted soil and, as a rule, thrive in semi-shade or cool positions on south-facing aspects.
+Thus, these plants are ideally suited to grow under the shade of trees.
+They are generally shallow-rooted and enjoy adequate water, but Plectranthus store water in their stems and resist prolonged periods of drought.

-Although they are frost tender they are usually grown in shady protected places and as such are afforded some protection from frost.
-Due to the fact that they all flower at the end of the growing season frost does not affect flowering.
-If the plants are affected by frost they can be cut back at the end of winter and will grow out rapidly.
-Once the plants have been established for a year or more they become woodier at the base and are more resistant to frost damage.… – See more at: How to Grow and Care for Plectranthus
+Although they are frost tender, Plectranthus are usually grown in shady, protected places and, as such, are afforded some protection from frost.
+Because they all flower at the end of the growing season, frost does not affect flowering.
+If the plants are affected by frost, they can be cut back at the end of winter and will grow out rapidly.
+Once the plants have been established for a year or more, they become woodier at the base and are more resistant to frost damage.

-- Back to genus Plectranthus
+- Back to genus Coleus

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.